wangsu-api/terraform-provider-wangsu/docs/resources/waap_whitelist.md

 Required:

-- `match_type` (String) Match type.
-EQUAL: Equals, URI case sensitive
-NOT_EQUAL: Does not equal, URI case sensitive
-CONTAIN: Contains, URI case insensitive
-NOT_CONTAIN: Does not Contains, URI case insensitive
-REGEX: Regex match, URI case insensitive
+- `match_type` (String) Match type.EQUAL: Equals, user agent Match type.<br/>EQUAL: Equals, user agent case sensitive<br/>NOT_EQUAL: Does not equal, user agent case sensitive<br/>CONTAIN: Contains, user agent case insensitive<br/>NOT_CONTAIN: Does not Contains, user agent case insensitive<br/>NONE:Empty or non-existent<br/>REGEX: Regex match, user agent case insensitive<br/>NOT_REGEX: Regular does not match, user agent case insensitive<br/>START_WITH: Starts with, user agent case insensitive<br/>END_WITH: Ends with, user agent case insensitive<br/>WILDCARD: Wildcard matches, user agent case insensitive, * represents zero or more arbitrary characters, ? represents any single character<br/>NOT_WILDCARD: Wildcard does not match, user agent case insensitive, * represents zero or more arbitrary characters, ? represents any single character
-- `uri` (List of String) URI.
-When match type is EQUAL/NOT_EQUAL, uri needs to start with "/", and includes parameters.
-When the match type is regex match, only one value is allowed.
+- `uri` (List of String) URI.<br/>When match type is EQUAL/NOT_EQUAL/START_WITH/END_WITH, uri needs to start with "/", and includes parameters.<br/>When the match type is REGEX/NOT_REGEX, only one value is allowed. <br/>Example: /test.html?id=1.
-Example: /test.html?id=1.